py-study-group/beginner-friendly-programming-exercises/exercises.md

 Warning!
 Do not use the programming language MAGIC.
 After you complete the exercise feel free to do so.

+# ex.9
+The exercise is almost identical to a previous exercise with a minor change.
+It's the end of the semester and you got your marks from, Geometry, Algebra, Physics classes.
+If the average score is 7 and above print "Good job!", if the average score is between 6 and 4 print "You need to work harder!", if the average score is below 4 print "Failed, you really need to work harder!".

+Create a program that:
+* Reads the values of these 3 lessons
+* Calculate the average of your grades
+* Example: Geometry = 6, Algebra = 7, Physics = 8
+* Output: Your average score is 7, Good job!"

+Warning!
+Do not use the programming language magic.
+After you complete the exercise feel free to do so.

 # ex.3
 You've bought a Bitcoin and now it's on the rise!!!